 The people of Quincy just plain love it.

-“I don’t think you have to know anything about history or architecture to be affected by how beautiful that building is,” says Library director Ann McLaughlin, who oversaw the 2001 restoration and renovation of this national historical landmark.
+“I don’t think you have to know anything about history or architecture to be affected by how beautiful that building is,” says retired library director Ann McLaughlin, who oversaw the 2001 restoration and renovation of this national historical landmark.

 Today, three additions and more than 125 years later, the Thomas Crane Public Library’s Richardson Building is still considered one of the country’s finest examples not only of Romanesque architecture, but of design principles that helped transform building styles across the entire American landscape.